 b) Secretarial Audit

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Mr. KT Vijayakrishna Practicing Company Secretary to undertake theSecretarial Audit of the Company.
-The Report of the Secretarial Audit is annexed herewith as(Annexure-V).
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed V. Sreedharan & Associates Practicing Company Secretary to undertake theSecretarial Audit of the Company.
+The Report of the Secretarial Audit is annexed herewithas Annexure-IV.

 There are no disqualifications reservations adverse remarks or disclaimers in theauditor's report and secretarial auditor's report.

 39. Disclosures of Transactions of the Listed Entity with any Person or Entitybelonging to the Promoter/Promoter Group which hold(s) 10% or more Shareholding in theListed Entity in the format prescribed in the relevant Accounting Standards for AnnualResults